Bed Bug Treatment in Salisbury, NC

 How Do I Prevent Bed Bugs?

 It's crucial to know how to prevent bed bugs from spreading.
 One study showed that about 33% of homeowners who had bed bugs didn't tell anyone, including visitors who may have sat down on bed bug-infested furniture.
-It's an embarrassing problem to have, and a lot of people think they got bed bugs because they don't keep their homes clean enough.
-Let us be perfectly clear; having bed bugs has no relation to the cleanliness of your home.
+It's an embarrassing problem to have, and a lot of people think they have bed bugs because they don't keep their homes clean enough.
+Let us be clear; having bed bugs has no relation to the cleanliness of your home.
 Bed bugs infiltrate the cleanest office buildings and high-end hotels just as much as in slums and homeless encampments.

 To prevent bed bugs, you need to understand how they get into your home.
 Bed bugs don't run or fly – they hitchhike.
 Purchasing secondhand furniture is a common way bed bugs get into homes.
 You must inspect furniture carefully before you bring it into your house.
 Use a powerful flashlight to check seams, screw holes, and other nooks or crannies where bed bugs can hide.
 Their small size and flatness make it easy to hide and prevent detection.

 You should also be careful when you travel.
 About 68% of hotels have had bed bug treatments.
 Before you bring your luggage in, you need to check the mattresses for the signs we listed above.
-You should also check the luggage rack many hotels provide, so you don't have to put your luggage on the bed.
+You should also check the luggage rack many hotels provide so you don't have to put your luggage on the bed.
 When you get home, wash and dry your clothes on the highest possible heat – bed bugs can't survive in temperatures above 122° Fahrenheit.
 Carefully check your suitcase before bringing it inside your house.

 If all your prevention methods fail, and you wind up in the 20%, you need professional pest control to kill bed bugs.
 That's where Peeler Environmental comes in.